ArtifexSoftware/MuPDF.NET/docs/annot.rst

       * `creationDate` -- creation timestamp.
       * `modDate` -- last modified timestamp.
       * `subject` -- subject.
       * `id` -- a unique identification of the annotation.
 This is taken from PDF key `/NM`.
-Annotations added by PyMuPDF will have a unique name, which appears here.
+Annotations added by MuPDF.NET will have a unique name, which appears here.

       :rtype: AnnotInfoStruct